How to Grow a Small Account Successfully

 Small Wins for Successful Growth

-It was the week of September 17th, 2020 and the elephant in the room was the rotation out of tech and the Nasdaq puking us into Triple-Witch Expiry.
+It was the week of September 17th, 2020, and the elephant in the room was the rotation out of tech and the Nasdaq puking us into Triple-Witch Expiry.
 Now everyone shouts “yay” sarcastically, and let’s admit it – that was the vibe.
-However, I had a relatively successful week, even though I endured losses that reminded me of my old days of trading.
-It was a little bit of crossing the fingers and hoping that due to the volatility, maybe AMZN would trek back up and my butterfly I’d put on earlier that week wouldn’t be worthless later on.
-Well, that didn’t quite work back then and I stomached the full loss.
+However, I had a relatively successful week, even though I endured some losses that reminded me of my old trading days.

-2020 had volatility, giant swings in the Nasdaq, the dollar was “trying” to break out, and the market internals were sloppy half the time.
+2020 had volatility, giant swings in the Nasdaq, and the dollar was “trying” to break out.
+It seemed like market internals were sloppy half the time.

-2021 is what happens when another major institution steps in.
-It’s called the Fed, and it was the year of record call buying, high short-interest, and meme stocks.
-It seems there’s some residual strength, but are we going to neglect the fact that tech and the general market, as cyclical as it is – will cool off.
-Will cooling off just mean a new set of prices across the general market?
+2021 is what happens when another major institution steps in… called the Fed.
+It was the year of record call buying, high short-interest, and meme stocks.
+It seems there’s some residual strength remaining, but will we neglect the fact that tech and the general market- will cool off?
+Will cooling off mean a new set of prices across the general market?

-But let’s stop focusing on the negative, and pivot toward the positive.
-My small account is up in a major way and I intend to grow it to $100K by the end of the year.
+So far, 2022, as mentioned above, has shown us that volatility’s going nowhere, and we need to adapt how we approach the market.
+But let’s stop focusing on the negative and pivot toward the positive.
+My small account is up in a major way, and I intend to grow it to $100K by the end of the year.
 I also want this to be my first 7-figure account by 2025.
 I consider this a realistic goal for how I trade.

 Trading Lesson #1

-Trading is an art, it’s an art in humility and life lessons, and even more directly to the core, it’s a game against yourself, a game I like to call – discipline.
-An easy guide for finding out what this means very simply, you just ask yourself “what’s working and what’s NOT working.”
+An easy guide for finding out what this means is to ask yourself, “what’s working and what’s NOT working.”
 Again, the level of accountability to yourself is the difference between “are you taking profits at 50% profitability” versus “it should just keep going, the money is secure.”
-Hey Jack I gotta tell you something, as a micro-futures trader for someone that grows small accounts, I sure do appreciate the gift of volatility bestowed upon ye gentle feet!
-Every trader has to realize that it’s your job to manage losers.

-Just because the beginning of the week starts off solid as can be, the market’s still there trying to rip it from you once you start slipping on your “morals”, or in this case – not trading your plan.
-If a trade you’re in is too good to be true, in this market – it most likely is.
+Just because the beginning of the week starts off solid doesn’t mean the market isn’t going to try and rip your face off the very second you forget about your trading plan.
+Remember, if a trade you’re in is too good to be true, in this market – it most likely is.

-Back in 2020, my beginning trades really helped me out as they were Butterflies on NFLX, and of course scalping micro-futures was a successful venture.
-I then continued momentum plays by buying delta 70 calls on high volume options on high beta stocks.
-I mainly stuck with ZM, TSLA, NVDA, DKNG, FSLY, WKHS.
-The account was up to $30K and I was focused, but relaxed.
-I then continued to carry on and just managed small losers and took profits early on really nice bullish trades.
+I then continued momentum plays by buying delta 70 calls on high-volume options contracts on high beta stocks.
+I mainly traded ZM, TSLA, NVDA, DKNG, FSLY, and WKHS.
+The account was up to $30K, and I was focused but relaxed.
+I continued to trade consistently, taking profits early on bullish trades and managing small losing trades accordingly.

-This year on January 18th, I had a $1,300 day trading micros on the /MNQ.
-Opening morning extended hours created a dip that was very easy to anticipate and that I’d planned on buying due to previous day strength.
-The market opened and this was an out-the-gate morning trade with a strong reversal that was getting bought on every dip.
-We didn’t have 10X bars that were green, but in this scenario it’s not really necessary as it makes sense for them not to print within smaller time frame squeezes.
-That was the most important part, it was a weak bearish overnight move and the bulls pounded hard, we were there to take advantage of the squeeze.
+Opening morning extended hours created a dip that was very easy to anticipate.
+I planned to buy the dip based on the previous day’s strength.
+As soon as the bell rang, the market showed a strong reversal that was getting bought on every dip.
+There were no 10X bars that were green, but in this scenario, it makes sense for them not to print within smaller time frame squeezes.
+That was the most crucial part, it was a weak bearish overnight move, the bulls pounded hard, and we were there to take advantage of the squeeze.